Fil-end/Molecular-Simulation-Class/README.md

 # Molecular-Simulation-Class
-The project is made for my doctoral class "Molecular Simulation" Y20230048 陈世阳
+-The project is made for my doctoral class "Molecular Simulation" -Y20230048 陈世阳